-So last week we looked at parasites in the pond specially, but that’s not the only thing that can cause problems for your fish.
-It’s worth knowing other diseases that make your fish sick, and it’s important to be able to identify them to ensure they don’t run riot and cause any serious devastation in your system.
+It’s worth knowing which diseases make your fish sick, and it’s important to be able to identify them to ensure they don’t run riot and cause any serious devastation in your system.

 Ulcers are usually very obvious, and are first noticeable as an open wound, often pink, with red and white edges.
 This is caused by bacteria which gets in from any wound, which could be a simple graze or come from the wound site from a parasite.
 Fish that are under particular stress, even just from poor water quality, can get ulcers due to their immune system being suppressed.
 It’s important to remember that treating the ulcer on its own is often not enough, as the initial cause, either a parasite or stress, will need rectifying to ensure there are not future problems just reoccurring.